Code of Conduct & Inclusivity Policy

 - GaymerX cannot and will not approve a prop prior to the convention.
 Needs to use our peepers to inspect that package.

 - Fake guns and other prop weapons should not be carried outside the convention center.
-The San Jose Police Department will treat anyone carrying realistic looking weapons as a real threat.
-Seriously – there’s a fair going on.
+Law enforcement may treat anyone carrying realistic looking weapons as a real threat.

 - Unless you’re actually military or police, don’t dress like it.
 Yes, you can dress as Axe Cop.
 As long as any reasonable person can tell you from actual law enforcement, you’re fine.